Tausty/Flag_Protocol/README.md

 # Flag_Protocol
-this is a school group project between tausty, koko-mx, [dasha]. the goal of the project is to communicate a 10 by 10 grid with random pixels filled in to another person with only flags.
+this is a school group project between tausty, koko-mx, slawd5127. the goal of the project is to communicate a 10 by 10 grid with random pixels filled in to another person with only flags.
 # communication instructions
 this system of communcation reduces the amount of data sent by almost half, however the more filled in the grid is the less the compression is.